Painting a Wood Porch Floor

 Priming and Painting Your Porch

 1. Prime if needed.
 Not all porch paints require primer, and whether or not you should use primer also depends on the condition of the wood you're painting.
 An old porch with peeling paint would benefit from a specialized exterior primer meant for that condition.
-The glue-like primer would improve the bond and holding everything together.
-Primer also helps with tannin bleed issues that can occur when painting over bare wood.
+The glue-like primer would improve the bond and hold everything together.
+Primer also helps with tannin-bleed issues that can occur when painting over bare wood.
 This can become an issue when using a light paint color.
-You can also spot prime tannin bleed stains.
+You can also spot prime tannin-bleed stains.
 The best primer to stop tannin from leaking into your floor paint is oil primer.
 Analyze the condition of your porch and determine what's best, and follow the specs for the paint you're using.

-Don't rule out stain too.
+Don't rule out stain either.
 I used Super Deck solid stain from Sherwin Williams on the front porch floor featured in the beginning of this article.
 Solid deck stains don't mask the natural texture of wood as much as paint does.
-Unlike paint, deck stain doesn't require primer when used over bare wood too, so that's a big time saver.
+Unlike paint, deck stain doesn't require primer when used over bare wood, so that's a big time saver.
 You can usually apply them over paint too.

 3. Don't forget to re-coat your porch.
-The benefit of porch pant is it holds up longer than a sealer, but you still need to stay on top of maintenance and re-coating.
+The benefit of porch paint is it holds up longer than a sealer, but you still need to stay on top of maintenance and re-coating.
 You should re-coat your porch floor every three to five years.
-The longer you neglect re-painting it, the more scraping and sanding you'll have to do.
-It's best to re-paint before you start having issues with the finish.
+The longer you neglect repainting it, the more scraping and sanding you'll have to do later.
+It's best to repaint before you start having issues with the finish.
 Keeping the floor clean is important too.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.